Lindy Chamberlain-Creighton: Early life and family

+Her second daughter and fourth child, Kahlia, was born in November 1982 at the Darwin Hospital while Lindy was in the custody of Darwin Prison after being falsely convicted of Azaria's murder.
+Lindy's new baby daughter was taken from her at birth prior to her return to prison to continue serving her mandatory life sentence with hard labour.

 Azaria's disappearance

-When Azaria was two months old, the family went on a camping trip to Uluru, arriving on 16 August 1980.
+When Azaria was 9 weeks old, the family went on a camping trip to Uluru, arriving on 16 August 1980.
 On the night of 17 August, Chamberlain reported that the child had been taken from their tent by a dingo.
 A massive search was organised; Azaria was not found but the jumpsuit she had been wearing was discovered about a week later about 4 km from the tent, bloodstained about the neck, indicating the probable death of the missing child.
 A matinee jacket the child had been wearing was not found at the time.
 From the day Azaria went missing, Lindy and Michael Chamberlain maintained a dingo took their child.
 Early on in the case, the facts showed that for the two years before Azaria went missing, Uluru chief ranger Derek Roff had been writing to the government urging a dingo cull and warning of imminent human tragedy.
 Roff noted that dingoes in the area were becoming increasingly aggressive, approaching and sometimes biting people.